torqueforge/poodgate-2016/outline.md

 #### How to Refactor
 This is the start of DRYing out the strings using a very specific refactoring technique.

-##### The big picture

-1) Parse some code.
-2) Execute the code without using the result. (step is sometimes skipped)
-3) Execute the code and use the result
-4) Delete unused code.

-Simple rules.
-Like flocking or schooling rules, seemingly complex behavior emerges.

 ##### The specific plan
 1) find the strings that are most alike
 2) find the smallest difference between them